MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/overview.md

 [Download the PDF](https://github.com/MicrosoftDocs/windowsserverdocs/raw/master/WindowsServerDocs/manage/windows-admin-center/media/WindowsAdminCenter1910Poster.pdf)

-And you can learn more in [What is Windows Admin Center?](understand/what-is.md).
+You can learn more in [What is Windows Admin Center?](understand/what-is.md).

 ## Contents at a glance